kunwarayush/NewsFeedAgent/README.md

 Access `http://localhost:5000/?limit=20` to view the top 20 stories.
 The list is paginated; adjust the `page` query parameter or use the form on the page to navigate.
 The limit can be any value between 1 and 100.
+Stories can also be sorted via the `sort` query parameter with options `latest`, `trending`, `top`, or `oldest`.

 ### Twitter trends